 There are no set works or test pieces required at the NSW School Band Festival.
 All bands are required to present a varied program which should include a slow melody, chorale or hymn.
 For more advanced bands this might be a slow movement of a multi-movement piece.

-Since 2015 it has been mandatory for every band participating in the NSW School Band Festival to perform an Australian music item in all Festival event levels.
-The rationale behind this is to promote a home grown Australian music culture and to support the many Australian artists who are currently composing and arranging for the wind band and big band mediums.
+Since 2015 it has been mandatory for all bands participating in the NSW School Band Festival to perform an Australian music item.
+The rationale behind this decision is to promote a home grown Australian music culture and to support the many Australian artists who are currently composing and arranging for the wind band and big band mediums.
 All bands must include a piece that has been:

 - Composed by an Australian or a resident whose work has largely been completed in Australia OR